Florida State Seminoles football: Bobby Bowden era (1976–2009)

 Under head coach Bobby Bowden, who came to Florida State from West Virginia, the Seminoles became one of the nation's most competitive programs, greatly expanding the tradition of football at Florida State.
 The Seminoles played in five national championship games between 1993 and 2000, and claimed the championship twice, in 1993 and 1999.
 The FSU football team was the most successful team in college football during the 1990s, boasting an 89% winning percentage.
 FSU also set an NCAA record for most consecutive Top 5 finishes in the AP football poll – receiving placement 14 years in a row, from 1987 to 2000.
-The Seminoles under Bowden were the first college football team in history to go wire-to-wire (ranked first place from preseason to postseason) since the AP began releasing preseason rankings in 1936.
+The Seminoles under Bowden were the first college football team in history to be ranked first place wire-to-wire (i.e., from preseason to postseason) since the AP began releasing preseason rankings in 1936.

 In the Bowden era, prior to a 1989 game against long-standing rival Miami, University of Miami mascot Sebastian the Ibis was tackled by a group of police officers at Doak Campbell Stadium in Tallahassee as the mascot attempted to put out Chief Osceola's flaming spear.
-Sebastian was wearing a fireman’s helmet and yellow raincoat and holding a fire extinguisher.
+Sebastian was wearing a fireman's helmet and yellow raincoat and holding a fire extinguisher.
 When a police officer attempted to grab the fire extinguisher, the officer was sprayed in the chest.
 Sebastian was handcuffed by four officers but ultimately released.
 University of Miami quarterback Gino Torretta told ESPN, "Even if we weren't bad boys, it added to the mystique that, 'Man, look, even their mascot's getting arrested.'"
 In the late 1980s and throughout the 1990s, the Seminoles had 14 consecutive seasons with 10 or more wins and a top four finish, with a record of 152–19–1 between these years (11 of their 19 losses were decided by seven points or less), and one of the best home records of the era.
 FSU's accomplishments in these 14 seasons included eleven bowl wins, nine ACC championships, two Heisman Trophy winners, and two national championships.